Save $150 on GoPro HERO9 Black Bundle ($399.98)

 You do tend to pay a little more for the manufacturer-branded batteries, but they come with the peace of mind of knowing that they’ll be compatible with the camera and will remain so.
 GoPro has pushed out firmware before that deactivates batteries from other manufacturers.

 It’s a standalone battery that doesn’t come with a charger.
-GoPro doesn’t make them available through their own store anymore, but you can still find them at major electronics retailers like Amazon and B&H Photo.
+GoPro doesn’t make them available through their own store anymore, and they’re hard to find in stores.

 Here are some of the ones I’ve used and been happy with.